CAPSS 2023

 Frequently Asked Questions

-Many students have already decided whether they intend to pursue a graduate career in astroparticle physics or not without having ever taken an astronomy or particle physics course.
-We aim to give students the opportunity to learn more about these fascinating topics before then!
-Students will attend lectures at a world-class institute and will have preferential access to top-of-the-line educators and facilities during the school.
-With 2023, we also plan to return to the same itinerary as before covid, allowing for in-person visits to the SNOLAB facility.
+Many students going into grad school decided whether they intend to pursue their graduate career without having ever taken an astronomy or particle physics course; even those pursuing astroparticle physics!
+We aim to give students the opportunity to learn more about these fascinating topics before they make such a decision!
+Students will attend lectures at a world-class institute and will have preferential access to top-of-the-line educators and facilities during the school both at Queen’s and at SNOLAB, the world-class science facility 2km underground in Sudbury.

 CAPSS 2018 was the inaugural edition of the Canadian Astroparticle Physics Summer School, and it and CAPSS 2019 were very successful.
 CAPSS 2020 was canceled due to the pandemic, and in 2021 was held virtually.
-Finally, in CAPSS 2022 we held an in-person CAPSS at Queen’s, and a virtual visit to SNOLAB, while in 2023 we have returned to a fully in-person school.
-We plan to continue to hold CAPSS in person annually, with CAPSS 2024 hopefully being announced in Fall 2023.
+Finally, in CAPSS 2022 we held an in-person CAPSS at Queen’s, and a virtual visit to SNOLAB, while in 2023 we returned to a fully in-person school.
+We plan to continue to hold CAPSS in person annually, with CAPSS 2025 hopefully being announced in Fall 2024.

 Prof. Joseph Bramante (Queen’s/MI)